-The green hillocks that stretch into the horizon and the ultimate beauty of the Himalayas is a treat for nature lovers.
+After a couple of hot months, the monsoon brings some cooling moments to the country.
+The green hillocks that stretch into the horizon and the ultimate beauty of the Himalayas are a treat for nature lovers.
+Nepal trekking in August provides a fantastic opportunity to admire the vivid vistas of the snow-covered Himalayas that are unique during this time.

-Everywhere you’ll find the freshness in the air.
-The rainfall drops the temperatures down by a couple of degrees and changes the atmosphere form dry arid to a fresh lush green.
+Exploring the wilderness in the monsoon season offers a quite unique experience.
+The green hills become more vibrant, and colorful monsoon wildflowers add a splash to the lush green canvas.
+Everywhere you’ll find freshness in the air.
+The rainfall drops the temperatures by a couple of degrees and changes the atmosphere from dry and arid to fresh and lush green.

-However, if you’re planning for trekking in Nepal in August then you can also do short treks like Ghorepani Poon Hill trek and Chisapani Nagarkot trek.
-With proper planning and preparation you can also signup for Everest Base Camp Trek in August.
+Undoubtedly, trekking Nepal in August is not to be missed as it is filled with many adventures and challenges.
+However, if you’re planning to go trekking in Nepal in August, you can also do short treks like Ghorepani Poon Hill trek and Chisapani Nagarkot trek.
+With proper planning and preparation, you can even sign up for the Everest Base Camp Trek in August.

 Highlights of Trekking in Nepal in August